openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/config_properties.md

 #### Getting property

-The `ov::CompiledModel::get_property` method is used to get property values the compiled model has been created with or compiled model specific property such as `ov::optimal_number_of_infer_requests`:
+The `ov::CompiledModel::get_property` method is used to get property values the compiled model has been created with or a compiled model level property such as `ov::optimal_number_of_infer_requests`:

 @sphinxdirective